Frequently Asked Questions About Certification

 Financial documents, such as the Profit & Loss Statement, provide evidence that the applicant is conducting the business as described in the application.
 Documents such as the Balance Sheet and tax returns are used collectively to verify the ownership, management, and control by the women owners.
 Please note that the certification process does not evaluate the company's profitability or financial viability.

-+ What if I don't have a document that is required?
++ What if I do not have a document that is mandatory?

-+ What if my bank won't give me a copy of my signature card?
++ What if my bank will not give me a copy of my signature card?

 In place of the bank signature card, a letter may be sent from your bank officer on the bank's letterhead informing WBENC and the RPO of the authorized signatures on the bank account(s) and any stipulations placed on the account(s), e.g., two signatures required on all checks.